phongnt570/akbc22-lab07/README.md

 ### What is in the [``evaluate.py``](evaluate.py) file?

 This file contains the code for evaluating your predictions, on the following
+metrics:
+- Precision@k
+- Recall@k
+- F1@k
-metrics: Precision@k, Recall@k and F1@k whereas k is default to 30 (the maximal
-number of labels for an animal in the private test data).
+whereas k is default to 30 (the maximal number of labels for an animal in the private test data).

+We use head-word matching to identify correct answers.